Skip navigation

 “You can enjoy summer staples like hamburgers, hot dogs and ice cream in moderation,” said Dr. James.
 “But these are not healthy foods, so be mindful not to overindulge when at a picnic or barbeque, especially if you have diabetes, heart disease, high cholesterol, obesity or other health concerns.”

-She noted you can talk to your primary care physician (PCP), who can recommend a dietitian to help you plan ahead and enjoy summer festivities.
+If you are concerned about making the right choices, speak with your primary care physician (PCP), who can recommend a dietitian to help you plan and enjoy summer festivities.

 Tips to prevent foodborne illnesses